Snorkeling in Iceland between two continents

 - DAY-TRIP FROM REYKJAVIK: Transfers to and from your hotel, to the Silfra fissure and back again, plus the tour ($140) – this is what i did.

-Perhaps the most impressive thing I did on the trip was snorkelling between two tectonic plates, yup that’s right.
+Perhaps the most impressive thing I did on my trip to Iceland was snorkelling between two tectonic plates, yup that’s right.
 The Eurasian tectonic plate and American tectonic plates meet under iceland, literally underneath it.
 Now, believe it or not, there’s a growing gap between them and you can snorkel or scuba within it.
 Madness.

-Iceland doesn’t come cheap at the best of times, and this activity ran around $120 for a couple of hours, but it was without any doubt worth every last cent.
-You get a quick debrief when you arrive, they throw a dry suit at you (a wet suit on steroids, where you don’t actually get wet inside) and off you go.
+I had never heard of the activity before I arrived in Rekyavik, and snorkeling in winter didn’t sound so appealing, but it was our only chance so we booked a day-trip tour and got going.
+They picked us up at our hotel and drove us less than an hour to the office, where we got the dry-suits and got ready to hop in.
 For anyone who has never worn a dry suit, let me tell you they’re horrible – you’re massively restricted and you can’t take them off alone so you’re kind in a sort of rubber prison, not ideal but better than swimming in the ice cold water in a pair of speedos I guess.

 The drysuit keeps you afloat so you don’t have to work so hard to move around – pretty good considering you’re bloody freezing and breathing regularly is a big enough task in itself!
 From then on it’s about a one hour tour, the guide showing the way, explaining bits and bobs throughout the journey.
 As soon as you’re done you sprint back to the bus, get changed and are welcomed with hot chocolate and cookies.
 Well played Iceland.

 Iceland is the only place on the planet where you can snorkel between two continents, so despite the cold, the price and the pain you really need to try this.
 An amazing experience in an awesome country.
 Happy travels!